 Developing operational workflows is time consuming and demand access to operational experts.
 If the workflows are complex it may be best to hire resources with expertise in business process modeling.
 On the tools side there are free tools that are good to create simple models with very little training.
-There are also highly sophisticated tools for BPM that are costly but may be worth the investment if the process models are to be kept for a longer time, and if they are layered and create a system of systems wholeness.
+There are also highly sophisticated tools for BPM that are costly but may be worth the investment if the process models are to be kept for a long time, and if they are layered and create a system of systems wholeness.

 Unless the organization is doing process modeling for other reasons than the software requirements it should be discussed for how long the process model should be kept.
 It may be best to use it only as an initial tool to build product understanding and gather detailed requirements.
-One will find it hard to update the process models as the software evolved and gets modified based on user feedback.
-And keep the models free of the software solution - focus on the user tasks and operations without referring to how this may be done in the new product or even in an existing product.
+One will find it hard to update the process models as the software evolves and gets modified based on user feedback.
+The models must be kept free of the technical and software solutions - focus on the user tasks and operations without referring to how this may be implemented in the current (to-be-replaced) or future system.

 The need for input from the users is not reduced, but the method can help structure the discussions and make the best use of the time that the users have available.
-Workflows that are validated by the users are usually easy to understand by the business owners and it is recommended to have them approve the workflows as part of approving the business requirements.
+Workflows that are validated by users are usually easy to understand by the business owners.
+It is recommended to have them approve the workflows as part of approving the business requirements.

 This technique is used to find the functional requirements of a product as experienced by a user.
-It will not directly provide non-functional requirements although the workflows can be followed to discuss performance of various operations, the need for security, etc. The workflow understanding may influence the UI design to improve the usability.
+It will not directly provide non-functional requirements although the workflows can be followed to discuss performance of various operations, the need for security, etc. The workflow understanding may influence the User Interface design to help improve the usability.